image

 If there's moisture in my tires, will it stop the beads from performing properly?

-Why not use glass beads?
+Why not use less expensive glass beads?

 What about Mechanical Balancers?